 - Through real-world learning experiences, you develop applicable skills and techniques that enable you to immediately put your knowledge into practice.

 The field of neuroscience is rapidly growing.
-Students with a Masters of Applied Neuroscience are trained for careers including, but not limited to:
+Students with a Masters in Applied Neuroscience are trained for alternative (non-PhD) careers including, but not limited to:

 - Research: research assistant or research associate in a scientific or clinical research laboratory, senior scientist in Pharmacology, research scientist in Human-Machine Interactions, Neuroscience Genomics research associate, Medical Science liaison

 - Teaching: science teacher, research and teaching administrator

 - Other-industries: marketing assistants, computer lab and/or sales assistants for biotechnical or pharmaceutical companies, neuroimaging technicians, adviser in public and government Institutions, academic journalist, medical writer, clinical data manager and patent agent